-OFFICE HOURS: During the two-year reconstruction of O.S.H., economics faculty members are sharing offices.
-If my office-mate, Prof. Eric Sjöberg, is in our office, I may have to meet with students in a location decided at the spur of the moment.
-My office hours this semester will be MW 11:15-noon.
+OFFICE HOURS: MW 11:15-11:45am.
 You may also make an appointment to see me.
 In addition, you can stop by my office without an appointment at any time, and if I am not being pressured by other work I will make time then to answer your questions.